|Job Title||Educator (NNU) - Oakland, CA|

 California Nurses Association/National Nurses United is the nation’s largest labor union and professional association of registered nurses.
 CNA/NNU’s unique education programs equip union nurses with the information, analysis, and critical thinking skills they need to effectively fight for safe and democratic workplaces, an equitable health care system, healthy communities, and a just world.

-Educators work primarily across three program areas:
+The Educator will work primarily across two program areas:

 Position: This is a permanent full-time position that is currently remote but will be based in the San Francisco Bay Area after the pandemic.
 The position is best suited for a nimble activist-educator who works collaboratively and is also capable of working independently when developing class content that will be delivered to both small

 Teaching and travel obligations vary according to organizational need, calendar, and program growth.

 Salary and Benefits: Excellent salary depending on experience with benefits including full family health coverage and a generous pension.

 Basic Qualifications: An advanced degree in a relevant discipline or interdisciplinary field; a commitment to social justice unionism

 We encourage applicants from all disciplines, particularly: Labor Studies, Political Economy/Economics, History, Feminist/Critical Gender Studies, Critical Race/Ethnic Studies, Science and Technology Studies, Medical Anthropology/Sociology.